Top Tipalti Alternatives for 2026 (and One That’s a Clear Winner)

 BILL – AP/AR Automation for Small Teams Who Need Simplicity

-BILL (formerly Bill.com) is a widely used AP and AR automation tool for small businesses and startups.
-It’s best for companies that just want to move off paper checks and basic spreadsheets—providing bill pay and customer invoicing in one easy-to-use platform.
+BILL is a widely used AP and AR automation tool that includes basic capabilities for AP invoice approval processes, such as OCR and approval routing.
+It’s best for companies that just want to move beyond paper checks and basic spreadsheets, offering bill pay and customer invoicing in a single, easy-to-use platform.

 Key BILL Features